Things to do in Sydney

 Spread across 45 hectares of opulent gardens, parkland and native bushland, Breenhold Gardens is a must-visit when in Blue Mountains.
 Home to hundreds of evergreen Northern Hemisphere and local trees and shrubs, the gardens offer spectacular colors of Autumn.
 You can also enjoy a peaceful picnic here but barbeques are not allowed.

 The starting point of several treks into the Valley of the Waters, the Wentworth Falls is amongst the most popular tourist attractions in the mountains.
-The beautiful town is named after the waterfall which has an over 300m drop.
-There's a rewarding trek from the town which offers magnificent views of the valley before reaching the top of the waterfalls.
+The beautiful town is named after the waterfall which has over 300m drop.
+The trek till here is quite rewarding which offers magnificent views of the valley.

 Set amidst the beautiful Blue Mountains National Park, the Japanese Garden and Bathhouse is quite literally heaven on earth.
-The bathhouse has been converted from a Tudor house facing a lake and offers selene views of the Blue Mountains valley.
-You can opt for an herbal steam bath to rejuvenate your body after a tiring day of travel.
+The bathhouse has been converted from a Tudor house facing a lake and offers serene views of the Blue Mountains valley.
+You can opt for a herbal steam bath to rejuvenate your body after a tiring day of travel.

 The Glow Worm Tunnel is a popular destination for tourists and locals looking to see glow worms in their natural environment.
-This disused railway tunnel is 400 metres long and is now home to glow worms, which are the larvae of the fungus gnat.
-There's a walking track available as well which is the fastest and easiest way to explore the famed tunnel.
-The only drawback is that it is a guided-tour only experience and you'll need to shell AU$65 to enter the tunnels.
+This abandoned railway tunnel is 400 metres long and is now home to glow worms, which are the larvae of the fungus gnat.
+There's a walking track available which is the fastest and easiest way to explore the tunnel.

 Journey along Shipley Plateau, through pretty orchards and farms, to reach Blackheath Lookout.
 This stunning place offers wild views to the north and west of the Great Dividing Range over the Kanimbla Valley.
 Best experienced when the sun is setting, Blackheath Lookout is the best place to wind down after a day of trekking and walking.